crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Use the '(', ')' to cycle through your quiver without firing, and 'Q' to choose a quivered item from a list.
-If you would like to choose something to fire without inserting it into the quiver use 'F' instead.
+If you would like to choose something to fire without inserting it into the quiver, use 'F' instead.

 The interface for shooting or throwing things is also used for evoking wands and casting certain spells, and is described in detail in section I (Targeting).